raquo/Laminar/website/docs/documentation.md

 * Corollary: if you have a parent element which has dynamic children, for example by means of `children <-- childrenStream`, each child must NOT use the parent's `Owner` to create subscriptions, because those subscriptions would only terminate when the parent is unmounted, not the individual child.
 So if you cycle through a lot of children you will accumulate worse-than-useless subscriptions that should have been killed when previous children were unmounted.

   Of course, Laminar's API does not let you do this _easily_.
-Also of course, Laminar's API does let you do this if you directly ask for this by getting the parent's `Owner` from an `onMount` hook and passing that owner to children.
+Also of course, Laminar's API does let you do this if you directly ask for this by getting the parent's `Owner` from an `onMount*` hook and passing that owner to children.
 With Laminar you can always shoot yourself in the foot, but you have to explicitly ask for it.
 So you should prefer less manual methods: a simple `foo <-- bar` instead of messing with owners manually.

 Lastly, a warning about `textContent` and `innerHTML`:

 * You must not set [textContent](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) or [innerHTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/innerHTML) properties on Laminar elements that have any other children given to them by Laminar.
 We deliberately do not provide an API to set these properties because of their messy side effects.
 If you need this functionality, it is up to you to use native JS functionality available on `element.ref` to set those properties, **and** ensure that you either manage the contents of a particular element with Laminar, or you do it manually with `innerHtml` / `textContent`, not both.
 The two approaches don't mix on the same element.
 Needless to say, when using native JS methods including `innerHtml` you need to understand [XSS](https://www.owasp.org/index.php/Cross-site_Scripting_(XSS)) and other risks as well.

+  Note: if you think you want innerHTML, you might want to settle for Laminar's [unsafeParseHtmlString](#parsing-html-or-svg-strings-into-elements) method, which is allows for a smoother integration of random HTML code snippets into Laminar.